Airi20/TrussForce-Web-/README.md

 [🇯🇵 日本語](README.jp.md) | [🇺🇸 English](README.md)

-This is a simple and intuitive Web app that automatically calculates member forces in a truss structure (or will be, eventually).
+This is a simple and intuitive Web app that automatically calculates member forces in a truss structure .
 Once you enter the nodes and members, the app computes the reaction forces and axial forces (tension/compression) for each member.
 At first, I was satisfied with a .jar running locally—but my curiosity to touch both front-end and back-end dragged me into this beautiful chaos.